 Prevention and effectiveness training

-In order to avoid adverse impacts on human rights in our supply chain, we take necessary measures to improve working conditions for the workers and to protect their rights.
-The foundation of our due diligence in the supply chain is through third-party audits or our own audits through visits to our suppliers ensuring that they are in compliance with our Code of Conduct.
-This way we can identify issues that may need to be prevented, mitigated or remediated and strengthen our knowledge about where and how to engage further.
-Our aim is to help create a strong foundation for management and workers, which they can use in their further joint efforts to ensure workers’ rights in factories, hubs and organisations in our supply chain.
+To prevent any negative impact on human rights in our supply chain, we take necessary steps to improve working conditions for workers and protect their rights.
+We conduct third-party audits or our audits by visiting our suppliers to ensure that they comply with our Code of Conduct.
+This way, we can identify any issues that need to be prevented, mitigated, or remedied, and strengthen our knowledge about where and how to engage further.
+Our goal is to create a strong foundation for management and workers, which they can use in their joint efforts to ensure workers' rights in factories, hubs, and organisations in our supply chain.

 Training and Capacity Building